-The man who stopped overtourism in its tracks
+How one man stopped overtourism in its tracks

 Monumento al Campesino

-Wine walls: Curved windbreaks shelter vine plans by the Monumento al Campesino.
+Wine walls: Curved windbreaks shelter vine plants by the Monumento al Campesino.

 Neufal54/Pixabay